enkidevs/curriculum/mongodb/intro/crud-intro/update-multiple-documents.md

 }
 ```

-Now, if we check the `pokemon` collection for Pokémon that have `"type": "Flame"` we would get:
+Now, if we check the `pokemon` collection for pokémon that have `"type": "Flame"` we would get:

 ```javascript
 db.pokemon.find({ type: "Flame" })